Purpose of safety investigations

 Safety action: the steps taken or proposed to be taken by a person, organization or agency in response to a safety issue.

-The AAID receives numerous notifications of aviation occurrences each year, many of which are accidents, serious incidents and/or incidents.
-It is from the information provided in these notifications that the AAID makes a decision on whether or not to investigate.
+The AAIA receives numerous notifications of aviation occurrences each year, many of which are accidents, serious incidents and/or incidents.
+It is from the information provided in these notifications that the AAIA makes a decision on whether or not to investigate.
 While some further information is sought in some cases to assist in making those decisions, resource constraints dictate that a significant amount of professional judgment is needed to be exercised.

-There are times when more detailed information about the circumstances of the occurrence allows the AAID to make a more informed decision both about whether to investigate at all and, if so, what necessary resources are required (investigation level).
+There are times when more detailed information about the circumstances of the occurrence allows the AAIA to make a more informed decision both about whether to investigate at all and, if so, what necessary resources are required (investigation level).
 In addition, further publicly available information on accidents and serious incidents increases safety awareness in the industry and enables improved research activities and analysis of safety trends, leading to more targeted safety education.

 The primary objective of the Safety Officer’s mandate is to undertake limited-scope, fact-gathering investigations, which result in a short summary report.
-The summary report is a compilation of the information the AAID has gathered, sourced from individuals or organizations involved in the occurrences, on the circumstances surrounding the occurrence and what safety action may have been taken or identified as a result of the occurrence.
+The summary report is a compilation of the information the AAIA has gathered, sourced from individuals or organizations involved in the occurrences, on the circumstances surrounding the occurrence and what safety action may have been taken or identified as a result of the occurrence.

 These Short Investigation reports are released publicly.
 The reports are released periodically in a Bulletin format.